 In high performing work groups, the leader is seen by employees as dedicated to the mission of the enterprise at all times.
-The leader has a clear understanding that the responsibility of leadership is to accomplish goals though people.
+The leader has a clear understanding that the responsibility of leadership is to accomplish goals through people.
 They distinguish between the leadership of people and the management of things and tasks.
 Compelling leaders operate thoughtfully in both modes.

 Most importantly, well-led employees expect excellence from their leader.
 These expectations are best summarized by General Colin Powell’s* definition of leadership: “Leadership is the art of routinely accomplishing more than the science of management says is possible”.

 Questions that a leader should routinely ask himself or herself